Care Providers

 “I was working at a lodge in Inhambane when I saw a poster for children needing help, and so I started to volunteer,” said Carlos, who worked as a luxury lodge manager.
 “I looked for patients, contacted them and dealt with the community to spread the word about recruiting patients.”

-Carlos helped patients and their families receive care from Operation Smile at both of its 2014 medical missions in Mozambique, as well as assisting with the post-operative process.
+Carlos helped patients and their families receive care from Operation Smile at both of its 2014 surgical programs in Mozambique, as well as assisting with the post-operative process.

 Soon thereafter, Operation Smile made the tough decision to suspend operations in Mozambique due to political unrest unfolding at that time.
 By 2017, those tensions had eased, and Operation Smile reached a new agreement with the Mozambican Ministry of Health.
-Going forward, the partnership will focus on conducting medical missions and providing training and education opportunities for local health professionals.
+Going forward, the partnership will focus on conducting surgical programs and providing training and education opportunities for local health professionals.

 Even after the three-plus year pause in activity, Carlos was ready to jump back in when Operation Smile came calling again in 2018.